mantheij/macOSscripts/README.md

 ## Use Cases

-- Automatically move all images from `Download` folder to `Pictures` folder
+- Automatically move all images from `Downloads` folder to `Pictures` folder

 - Delete screenshots older than 30 days, which have not been moved from the `Picutres/Screenshots` folder